 to grow and develop.
 Proper treatment and better control of these conditions can help

 A person who's malnourished — without enough food to eat or without good nutrients

 — may also develop later than peers who eat a healthy, balanced diet.
 For example,

 disorder anorexia nervosa often lose so much weight that their bodies can't develop

-extremely active in sports may be late developers because their level of exercise
+active in sports may be late developers because their level of exercise keeps them

-keeps them so lean.
-Girls' bodies need enough fat before they can go through puberty
+so lean.
+Girls' bodies need enough fat before they can go through puberty or get their

 Delayed puberty can also happen because of problems in the pituitary or thyroid

 glands.
 These glands make hormones important for body growth and development.